Battle of Turnhout (1789)

-Context
+Background

-The Holy Roman Emperor, Joseph II, was an important figure of European Enlightenment and a believer in reforming institutions he believed to be outdated.
+Joseph II, Holy Roman Emperor was an important figure of European Enlightenment and a believer in reforming institutions he believed to be outdated.
 As the head of Habsburg Austria and ruler of the Austrian Netherlands, he decreed a wide-reaching programme of reforms: Josephinism.
 He imposed his own policies in the internal affairs of the Church.
 Furthermore, he published a number of edicts reforming the law and administration of the territory with the aim of re-enforcing the power of the state.

 These laws were received reluctantly by the people and the church, the bourgeois however saw them as an attack on their democracy and civil rights.
 In response, a movement of protests against Austrian rule appeared.
 In January 1789, the states of Brabant and Hainaut refused to pay imperial taxes.
 The Imperial response was an occupation of the County of Hainaut and a suspension of the rights guaranteed to the Duchy of Brabant on 18 June 1789.
 The Austrian military governor Count Richard d'Alton judged it useful to concentrate his troops in De Kempen and around Liège, leaving much of the remainder the Austrian Netherlands thinly protected.

-Resistance

 In May 1789, the secret society Pro aris et focis was founded in Brussels with the aim of gathering resistance against the emperor.
 At the same time, the Brabançons gathered an army in the United Provinces commanded by Jean-André van der Mersch.
 The army moved into Hoogstraten in Belgium without meeting severe Austrian opposition.
 In the town, Henri Van der Noot read the Manifesto of the People of Brabant proclaiming the end of Austrian control of the Southern Netherlands.
 Van der Noot proclaimed that the attack on southern Netherlands was a reaction to the Austrian Emperor who had not complied with the rights guaranteed by the Joyous Entry of 1356.